Skippeh/Schedule1RealRadioMod/README.md

 dotnet build /p:MELONLOADER=1
 ```

 You also need to create a `DevVars.targets` file in the root directory.
-There is an example file included in the repository that you use.
+There is an example file included in the repository that you can use.